arunsadhasivam/MachineLearning/SOLUTIONS/AnalyticVidhyaNotes/22) Responsible AI in the Generative AI Era/1) Introduction to Responsible AI.md

   - Responsible AI is not just after thought, it is moral and ethical  and imperative.
 ![image](https://github.com/user-attachments/assets/e6e9fb93-a143-4a33-b334-d2ec109f5ec4)

-  - As we navigate the AI driven world, it is clear that there are moral principles should be compass guiding us toward the future where AI enhances the life of ours without comprising our values.
+  - As we navigate this transformative journey, our commitment to responsible AI practices will determine to extent we can maximize the potential,while minimizing the risk.